atlas-outreach-data-tools/atlas-outreach-cpp-framework-13tev/README.md

 + In case something is not working: by changing "#define DEBUG 0" to "#define DEBUG 1" in *Plotting.cxx*, a lot of debug information will appear, this can help you trace the origin of any possible problem (usually, these could be: the directory *histograms* does not exist, a wrong path for the location of the input files is given, a wrong or non-existent histogram name is requested, one or several input files from the analysis are missing or failed,..)

-+ In case you want to compile the code instead of the using the plotme script, type "make clean; make" and then run the code with *./plot [NNAnalysis]  [location of Output_NNAnalysis]*
++ In case you want to compile the code instead of using the plotme script, type "make clean; make" and then run the code with *./plot [NNAnalysis]  [location of Output_NNAnalysis]*

 ---